observablehq/plot/README.md

 After all values have been stacked from zero, an optional **offset** can be applied to translate or scale the stacks.
 The following **offset** methods are supported:

 - null - a zero baseline (default)
-- *expand* - rescale each stack to fill [0, 1]
+- *expand* (or *normalize*) - rescale each stack to fill [0, 1]
-- *silhouette* - align the centers of all stacks
+- *center* (or *silhouette*) - align the centers of all stacks
 - *wiggle* - translate stacks to minimize apparent movement

 If a given stack has zero total value, the *expand* offset will not adjust the stack’s position.
-Both the *silhouette* and *wiggle* offsets ensure that the lowest element across stacks starts at zero for better default axes.
+Both the *center* and *wiggle* offsets ensure that the lowest element across stacks starts at zero for better default axes.
 The *wiggle* offset is recommended for streamgraphs, and if used, changes the default order to *inside-out*; see [Byron & Wattenberg](http://leebyron.com/streamgraph/).

 In addition to the **y1** and **y2** output channels, Plot.stackY computers a **y** output channel that represents the midpoint of **y1** and **y2**.
 Plot.stackX does the same for **x**.
 This can be used to position a label or a dot in the center of a stacked layer.
 The **x** and **y** output channels are lazy: they are only computed if needed by a downstream mark or transform.